-The FACScan (BD Biosciences, San Jose, CA) is an analyzer capable of acquiring and analyzing data from five parameters that include: Relative size, granularity or cell complexity and three fluorescence channels.
-The excitation source is a 15mW Argon Laser tuned to 488nm.
+The FACScanto II (BD Biosciences, San Jose, CA) is an analyzer capable of acquiring and analyzing data from six fluorescence parameters and has two lasers: 488nm and 640nm.

 The FACSAria (BD Bioscienes, San Jose, CA) is a cell sorter equipped with 3 lasers: 488nm, 407nm and 633nm, and offers 9 fluorescence detectors.
 The sorting function of this instrument enables the researcher to physically separate the individual cells and particles from a mixed population.
 Viable cells can be recovered for further study or culture.

 The LSRII (BD Biosciences, San Jose, CA) is an analyzer capable of acquiring and analyzing data from 16 fluorescence parameters and has five lasers: 355nm, 405nm, 488nm, 532 nm and 640nm.

 The Reflection (iCyt, Champaign, IL) is a Special Project cell sorter with ten fluorescence parameters and four lasers: 355nm, 405nm, 488nm, and 640nm.